KDG Named To Inc.'S 2023 Best In Business List In Enduring Impact: 15+ Years Of Excellence: Northeast Region

-ALLENTOWN, PA / ACCESSWIRE / December 19, 2023 / KDG has been named to the Inc. 2023 Best in Business list in the Enduring Impact: 15+ Years of Excellence category.
-The list, in the Winter issue of Inc. magazine, recognizes the most dynamic companies of all sizes and industries that have had an outstanding influence on their communities, their industries, the environment, or society as a whole.
-KDG office
+ALLENTOWN, PENNSYLVANIA, UNITED STATES, December 20, 2023 /EINPresswire / -- KDG has been named to the Inc. 2023 Best in Business list in the Enduring Impact: 15+ Years of Excellence category.
+Inc.'s Best in Business Awards honor companies that have made an extraordinary impact in their fields and on society.
+The list, which can be found in the Winter issue of Inc. magazine, recognizes the most dynamic companies of all sizes and industries that have had an outstanding influence on their communities, their industries, the environment, or society as a whole.

 Rather than relying on quantitative criteria tied to sales or funding, Inc.'s editors reviewed the companies' achievements over the past year and noted how they made a positive difference in the world.
-The applicant pool was extremely competitive - a huge success for the 215 honored in the list's fourth year.
+They then selected honorees in 70 different categories – from advertising to sustainability to retail, and more – and in age-based, revenue-based, size-based, and impact-based categories.
+The applicant pool was extremely competitive – a huge success for the 215 honored in the list's fourth year.
 Honorees for general excellence across various industries and categories are featured online at inc/best-in-business.

 This is not the only recognition the professional services company has received in 2023.
 KDG was also named a Best Place to Work in Pennsylvania by Best Companies Group and a Top 1000 Global B2B Provider by Clutch.